 First-Year Reading Initiative (FYRI) 2014

 This year's featured FYRI book is The Good Lord Bird by James McBride.
 The Good Lord Bird is the fictional memoir of Henry Shackleford, a teenaged slave in Kansas who joins up with the abolitionist John Brown.
 Shackleford narrates his encounters with historical figures such as Frederick Douglass and Harriet Tubman as well as the events of John Brown’s raid on Harpers Ferry.
 Described as both a rousing adventure and a moving exploration of identity and survival, The Good Lord Bird is an absorbing mixture of history and imagination.
-Our first-year students will be asked to stretch their own imaginations by considering what it is like to come of age under the radically foreign circumstances of self-reliance, hidden identity, and enslaved relationships.
+Our first-year students have been asked to stretch their own imaginations by considering what it is like to come of age under the radically foreign circumstances of self-reliance, hidden identity, and enslaved relationships.

 For more information about the book, please visit the Ithaca College Library's webpage here.